NHS hospital at centre of cover up claims after paracetamol overdose death

 The hospital has accepted Laura was given a third more paracetamol than she should have.

-Blood tests seen by The Independent show Laura was in liver failure by the 7 April, when a pharmacist requested a review.
+Blood tests seen by The Independent show Laura was in liver failure by 7 April, when a pharmacist requested a review.

 Doctors discussed Laura’s condition with specialists in Birmingham who advised the injury to Laura’s liver was likely a result of a number of factors including toxic medication.